github/site-policy/Policies/github-terms-of-service.md

      <details>
        <summary open="false">:collapsible:</summary><BR>Such example:

 - You may enable various GitHub services or features that require additional rights to Your Content in private repositories.
-These rights may vary depending on the service or feature, but GitHub will continue to treat your private repository Content as confidential.
+Although these rights may vary depending on the service or feature, GitHub will nonetheless continue to treat your private repository Content as confidential.
 If those services or features require rights in addition to those we need to provide the GitHub Service, we will provide an explanation of those rights.

     </details>
    </TD>